Adventurous 7 Day Summer Self Drive Tour of Iceland with Time in the Highlands

 Welcome to Iceland.
 It’s time for your adventure to begin.

 Once you have made your way into the arrivals hall, you will pick up your car.
 From here, you will make your first drive to the capital of Iceland, Reykjavik.

 On your way to the nation’s capital, you could choose to stop off at the famous Blue Lagoon Spa.
 This world-famous facility harnesses the geothermal forces of Iceland and turns them into a relaxing experience.

 The sparkling blue waters of the lagoon are invitingly warm and are said to hold reparative qualities.
 You could easily spend a few hours here, soaking in the mineral-rich waters as you unwind from your flight.

-You will then make your journey through the volcanic moonscape of the Reykjanes Peninsula to Reykjavik where you will check into your accommodation for the evening.
-You could take some time to have a wander around town and check out the many fascinating buildings, monuments, museums and attractions.
+You will then make your journey through the volcanic moonscape of the Reykjanes Peninsula to Reykjavik, where you will check into your accommodation for the evening.
+You could take some time to wander around town and check out the many fascinating buildings, monuments, museums, and attractions.

 You will spend the night in Reykjavik.

 Day 2 - South Coast

 Today you will explore the sweeping landscapes and pristine natural beauty of Iceland’s South Coast.
 You will begin by leaving the bustling capital of Reykjavik.
 Not long after you leave the city behind, you will come to an impressive waterfall, Seljalandsfoss.